Nazeemabegum18/SQL-Basic-Query-using-Bike-Sales-dataset/README.md

 ## Product & Customer Orders SQL Database

-This project demonstrates creating and managing a SQL database named Product to track customer orders and product details.
+This project demonstrates the creation and management of a SQL database named 'Product' to track customer orders and product details.

 ## Steps and Implementation:
   ### 1. Database and Table Creation: